4 Things you should do when you move into a New Home

 External Stop Taps

-If you’re lucky, your water may turn off in the street outside your house.
+If you’re lucky, you may be able to turn your water off in the street outside your house.
 There will be a little metal or plastic manhole cover on the pavement looking much like this.
 There is a often a clue stamped on the top.
 (If the word “GAS” is stamped on the top, you are not looking at your Water Stop tap):

 Old Style External Stop Tap